 By introducing an enzyme in traditional milk that helps break down that protein, lactose-free milk is obtained easily.

 Many commercial brands market their milk products as “lactose-free” but make use of plant-based sources or other elements for the actual milk.
-Furthermore, this milk is not useful for children that are allergic to other elements present in the milk, and not just lactose.
+Furthermore, this milk is not useful for children who are allergic to other elements present in the milk or are lactose-intolerant.

-How to Decide Which Is the Best Milk Alternatives for Toddlers?
+How to Decide Which Is the Best Milk Alternative for Toddlers

 - The nutritional requirement based on his age